opensearch-project/opensearch-api-specification/TESTING_GUIDE.md

 #### multiple-paths-detected

 The test runner expects all tests in the same file to be variation of the same path in order to keep tests well-organized.
+Prerequisites to the API being tested should be moved to `prologues`, and any cleanup to `epilogues`.
 Otherwise, a warning will be emitted.

 ```
 WARNING Multiple paths detected, please group similar tests together and move paths not being tested to prologues or epilogues.